tientrandinh/Revisiting-Reverse-Distillation/README.md

 Download MVTEC dataset from [[Link]](https://www.mvtec.com/company/research/datasets/mvtec-ad)

 ## Train
-To training, testing the method RD++ on 15 classes of MVTEC, for example with two classes: carpet, leather, please run:
+To train and test the RD++ method on 15 classes of MVTEC, for example, with two classes: carpet and leather, please run:
 ```
 python main.py --save_folder RD++  \
                --classes carpet leather

 ```
-## Evalution
+## Evaluation
-If you just need to inference with checkpoints, please run
+If you only need to perform inference with checkpoints, please run:
 ```
 python inference.py --checkpoint_folder RD++  \
                     --classes carpet leather